 misconduct and its prevention, as well as campus resources that support

-- A program for new and transfer students during the first week of the
+- Incoming students take a comprehensive online course about sexual misconduct.
+In addition, a program for new students during the first week of the

 fall term provides information about sexual misconduct prevention; campus

 resources that support students; how to report sexual misconduct; and